 While visiting Kailasa Temple, one must always plan a tour to Ajanta and Ellora Caves.
 The entire complex is a must-visit tourist destination in Maharastra.
-Apart from the caves, there are other destinations which should be in the checklist of every traveller planning a trip to the caves.
+Apart from the caves, there are other destinations that should be on the checklist of every traveller planning a trip to the caves.
 Other tourist spots that should be on the checklist of every traveller are.

 To visit both Ajanta and Ellora caves, one must take a train, bus or flight to Aurangabad and from there a traveller can either take a designated city and cave tours to these locations or can independently explore these archaeological sights.
 The distance of Kailasa Temple from Delhi, Mumbai, Kolkata, and Bengaluru approximately is 1,215, 341, 1,713, and 962 km respectively.

-By Rail.
-Aurangabad is a city in Maharashtra which is easily accessible by Indian railways.
-Major Indian cities like Delhi, Mumbai, Chennai along with many others have a direct superfast and express trains to this Indian city.
+Aurangabad is a city in Maharashtra that is easily accessible by Indian railways.
+Major Indian cities like Delhi, Mumbai, Chennai along with many others have direct superfast and express trains to this Indian city.